overview

 Online Master of Arts in Curriculum and Instruction Overview

-The Master of Arts in Curriculum and Instruction develops skilled professionals who inspire excellence and drive transformative change in the schools and communities they serve.
+The online Master of Arts in Curriculum and Instruction develops skilled professionals who inspire excellence and drive transformative change in the schools and communities they serve.
 We achieve this goal by fostering scholarship, achievement, and service through collaborative partnerships.
 Our approach involves promoting and modeling innovative, ethical, and research-based practices while embracing principles of inclusion and social justice.

 Master of Arts in Curriculum & Instruction